-We must place restraints on the use of power, and demand accountability; we must restore the Balance between Executive Authority and responsibility; g i waa wa q ii qifiga aa ca iya ka WE MUST STOP THE TERRIBLE WASTE OF HUMAN RESOURCES IN RURAL AREAS AND IN THE INNER CITY, WHERE POVERTY, ILLITERACY, AND UNEMPLOYMENT BLIGHT LIVES AND BREED CRIME.

-WE MUST FIND AND SUPPORT LEADERS WITH IMAGINATION AND INTEGRITY; MEN AND WOMEN WHO HAVE BOTH IDEAS AND IDEALS; AND WE MUST DEMAND THAT THEY TELL THE AMERICAN PEOPLE THE TRUTH.
-Most of ALL, WE MUST RESTORE THE SENSE OF COMMUNITY, OF CARING FOR EACH OTHER AND WORKING TOGETHER, OF INDIVIDUAL RESPONSIBILITY AND INVOLVEMENT, THAT HAS ALWAYS BEEN ONE OF AMERICA'S GREATEST VIRTUES AND THE SOURCE OF MUCH OF OUR STRENGTH AND SUCCESS AS A NATION AND A PEOPLE. / This is not something that the government can do for US THE GOVERNMENT CAN PROVIDE LEADERSHIP, WITH OUR SUPPORT It can provide money, with our tax dollars.
-But in our DEMOCRATIC SOCIETY IT CANNOT FORCE US TO BE WISE OR VIRTUOUS CITIZENS.
-THE PROBLEMS WE FACE ARE NOT ABSTRACT; THEY AFFECT YOUR LIVES DIRECTLY TO TAKE JUST ONE EXAMPLE, SOME OU ARE GOING ON TO GRADUATE SCHOOL, SOME R CHOSEN FIELD A BUT FOR OTHERS OF THE STRUGGLE TO GET THE JOB YOU WANT MAY TAKE MONTHS OR EVEN YEARS .
-IN THE MEAN-TIME, YOU WILL HAVE TO ENDURE FRUSTRATION, DISCOURAGEMENT, AND ECONOMIC HARDSHIP.
+WE MUST STOP THE TERRIBLE WASTE OF HUMAN RESOURCES IN RURAL AREAS AND IN THE INNER CITY, WHERE POVERTY, ILLITERACY, AND UNEMPLOYMENT BLIGHT LIVES AND BREED CRIME.
+WE MUST FIND AND SUPPORT LEADERS WITH IMAGINATION AND INTEGRITY; MEN AND WOMEN WHO HAVE BOTH IDEAS AND IDEALS; AND WE MUST DEMAND THAT THEY TELL THE AMERICAN PEOPLE THE TRUTH Most of ALL, WE MUST RESTORE THE SENSE OF COMMUNITY, OF CARING FOR EACH OTHER AND WORKING TOGETHER OF INDIVIDUAL RESPONSIBILITY AND INVOLVEMENT, THAT HAS ALWAYS BEEN ONE OF AMERICA'S GREATEST VIRTUES AND THE SOURCE OF MUCH OF OUR STRENGTH AND SUCCESS AS A NATION AND A PEOPLE.
+THIS IS NOT SOMETHING THAT THE GOVERNMENT CAN DO FOR US.
+1 GOVERNMENT CAN PROVIDE LEADERSHIP, WITH OUR SUPPORT.